 Moreover, if the parent denying access is not your son or daughter but their ex-spouse instead, the court will first look at granting you visitation during your child’s parenting time before it considers giving you your own time.
 Grandparent visitation situations are significantly different than those where a grandparent is raising and has been acting as a parent to a grandchild.

-Contact us at Hallier Lawrence for more information about grandparent visitation rights and whether you may have a legal right to visitation.
+Contact us at Hallier Stearns PLC for more information about grandparent visitation rights and whether you may have a legal right to visitation.